xumi1993/MGPro/README.md

 ## What does MGPro contain?
 ### MGPro client
-Just enter `mgpro` in command line to run MGPro client. the MGPro interface is shown as follows:
+Just enter `mgpro` in command line to run MGPro client.
+The MGPro interface is shown as follows:

 ```bash
 $ mgpro